a00908270/masterthesis/thesis.md

 The term *machine learning* originates from a 1959 article by Arthur Samuel \cite{Samuel59somestudies} presenting a method how computers can learn to play a better game of checkers than human.

-Today, a research area within artificial intelligence, it is generally known as the process that trains computers to improve performance specific tasks through exposure to data, rather than through explicit programming by using statistical techniques.
+Today, as a research area within artificial intelligence, machine learning is generally known as the process that trains computers to improve performance specific tasks through exposure to data, rather than through explicit programming by using statistical techniques.
 It is used to conceive complex models that lead themselves to prediction.

 There are different approaches to machine learning, like decision trees or predicition rules \cite{michalski2013machine}.
 This thesis focuses on neural networks.